 A Level 2 charging station typically requires a 240V adapter in order to prove your electric vehicle with the correct charging outlet.
 A 240V outlet is one that is typically used with larger appliances in your home such as an electric dryer, electric oven, or electric range top.
 McBride Electric will come to your home and check the electrical capacity of your outlets.
 We are happy to provide you with what you need to have a quality installation of a Level 2 charging station.

 With McBride Electric, we provide the adapter to handle your Level 2 EV charging needs for your electric vehicle.
 We are happy to make the installation of Level 2 Charging station easy and quick to install.
 First, we want to come out and make sure you have a 208/240-volt circuit for the charging station.
 If you don’t, we can provide one for you.
 It is typically a NEMA 14-50 or 6-50 outlet that we will provide and then install the Level 2 charging station into that.

-McBride Electric offers installations to residential properties in the DFW area.
+McBride Electric offers installations to residential properties in the Dallas/Fort Worth Metroplex.
 We have offices in Plano and Fort Worth and can be to your home and install a Level 2 charger with 100% satisfaction guarantee!
 We have licensed and experienced electricians who are ready to install your EV charger for your Tesla, Lucid, Leaf, or other electric vehicle needs.
 Contact my phone or email us today!